MODERATE-Project/moderate-docs/docs/developer-guide/diva.md

     participant DIVA
     participant S3 as Object Storage
     USER->>API: Requests validation of dataset
+    alt DIVA is the orchestrator
-    DIVA->>API: Retrieves list of datasets that are pending validation API->>DIVA: Sends the list of datasets
+        DIVA->>API: Retrieves list of datasets that are pending validation API->>DIVA: Responds with the list of datasets else the platform is the orchestrator
+        API->>DIVA: Requests data validation for a dataset DIVA->>API: Acknowledges the request
+    end
     alt access to object storage via the HTTP API DIVA->>API: Requests download URL for the dataset API->>DIVA: Responds with pre-signed URL for download